måndag 21 oktober 2024

 * Maha is a written language of symbols.
 There is no specific spoken language connected to it.

-* Maha is normally not tought.
+* Maha is normally not taught.
 Learners are supposed to gain insight by personal interpretation of statements.

 * Maha signs are pictograms.
 Statements are formed by arranging secondary signs around primary signs.